 Portrait painting has an exceptionally long history.
 It has a long history of thoughtful symbolism and techniques, which a new generation of artists is nurturing and sometimes succeeding in improving.
 So I have combined these old methods, especially with my natural drawing skills, to make a portrait really look like its subject.

-The most important influences have been John Singer Sargent, John Howard Sanden, and of course, Mark Carder.
+The most important influences have been John Singer Sargent, Rembrandt, and of course, Mark Carder.

 My aim in portrait painting is always to create a lasting work of art that is dignified, uniform, and respectful of its subject.

 My work decorates homes, corporate headquarters, and public spaces.